-Jitter at 256Mbps at point 5 with respect to point 1
+Jitter at 25.6Mbps at point 5 with respect to point 1

 From the above measurements taken, the amount of jitter being added at each TX point is not significant.

-These tests were also run at line rates of 256Mbps for extended periods of time (64 hours) and no bit errors were seen.
+These tests were also run for extended periods of time (64 hours) and no bit error were seen.